Corporate Transparency Act

 Overview

 The Corporate Transparency Act (CTA), passed by Congress in 2021, became effective on January 1, 2024.
-Hunton Andrews Kurth LLP can assist you in understanding the implications of the CTA for your entities and transactions, and provide guidance in ensuring compliance with the new regulatory framework.
+Hunton can assist you in understanding the implications of the CTA for your entities and transactions, and provide guidance in ensuring compliance with the new regulatory framework.

 The CTA is designed to combat money laundering and requires some entities to report beneficial ownership information to Financial Crimes Enforcement Network (FinCEN) under FinCen’s final regulations issued on September 29, 2022 (the Final Rule).